You don’t have to be German to enjoy a soft chewy pretzel!

 Lye is high in alkalinity and by dipping the pretzels in the lye, it increases the alkalinity so that the Maillard effect takes place.
 The Maillard effect is a process central to all bread baking…it is the reason breads brown.
 Basically, it’s a chemical reaction between sugars and amino acids (proteins).
 The lye breaks down the proteins in the dough and these small pieces of protein, or amino acids, combine with the sugars to form flavor, texture and browning.

 Food-grade lye isn’t easy to find, so the next best thing is baking soda.
 By adding about 2/3 cup of baking soda to water, the alkalinity of the water is raised to about 9 versus the lye alkalinity of 14.
-Baking soda accomplishes almost the same result as a food-grade lye.
+As a result, baking soda accomplishes almost the same result as a food-grade lye.

 The pretzels were actually pretty easy to make and they tasted delicious!
 The challenges for me were shaping them and placing them into the boiling water without them falling apart.